 My pals, Helen and Shelley will surely create some kind of mayhem for the girls on my return.
 I hope it’s 90s themed (*everyone groans* I LOVE FANCY DRESS!)

 A massive thank you to our families and friends for respecting our wishes, paying for our wedding meal (which actually paid for my hair too!), my folks for the Budapest trip, as well as all of the vetting via photos!

-To everyone we met in Austin (thanks for brunch and the beer, John!), our Airbnb host, Art, who received packages on our behalf before we arrived, Estaban for the Champagne and chocolate.
+To everyone we met in Austin (thanks for brunch and the beer, John!), our apartment host, Art, who received packages on our behalf before we arrived, Estaban for the Champagne and chocolate.